 Lead attorney Shannon Rosales is a skilled immigration attorney dedicated to helping you bring your new family to the U.S. to start your lives together.
 Shannon will take the time to answer any questions you have and keep you apprised of the status of the case.
 She will also take the time to learn everything she needs to know about you and your fiancé to submit the required documentation.
 Throughout the process, Shannon will treat you with the decency and respect you deserve and empower you to make decisions about your case.
 As a fluent Spanish speaker, Shannon can also support you in the comfort of your preferred language.

 Shannon Rosales is here to help you navigate the intricate process of obtaining a fiancé visa.
-Contact a fiancé visa attorney today to get started.
+Contact our Miami fiancé visa attorney today to get started.
 Se habla español.